ankush1123roy/Tree-Repository/README.md

 	Class BST has the following methods
 	-----------------------------------
 	1. Insert a new node in a BST				(DONE)
-	2. Deleted a new from from a BST
+	2. Delete a node from a BST
-	3. Inorder Traversal in a BST 		(DONE)
+	3. Inorder Traversal of a BST				(DONE)
-	4. Preorder Traversal in a BST		(DONE)
+	4. Preorder Traversal of a BST				(DONE)
-	5. Postorder traversal in a BST		(DONE)
+	5. Postorder traversal of a BST				(DONE)
+	6. Leveloredr traversal of a BST			(DONE)
-	6. Mirror of a BST					(DONE)
+	7. Mirror of a BST					(DONE)
-	7. Search for an Element in a BST	(DONE)
+	8. Search for an Element in a BST			(DONE)
-	8. Lowest Common Ancestor of a BST	(DONE)
+	9. Lowest Common Ancestor of a BST			(DONE)

-	9. Height of a BST
+	10. Height of a BST					(DONE)
-	10. Circumference of a BST
+	11. Circumference of a BST				(DONE)
-	11. Diameter of a BST
+	12. Diameter of a BST					(DONE)

 '''